alexander-e-f-smith/seglh_ngs_validation/README.md

 ## Input

 1. The pipeline requires at least VCF files to compare as a minimum; one VCF from the pipleine to be validated and another in a compatible format to use a the 'truth' to compare against (usually from the same variant caller)
-2. Optional input  files and include (and should be paired apart from QC file, where pairing is optional):
+2. Optional input  files  include (and should be paired for variant vcf and cnvkit bed file if cnv assessment is selected. pairing of other files is optional):
    - QC metrics file in json format (currently only supported for KCH/SEGLH snappy/DX based pipelines; can be supplied as single test file or with paired truth for comparison.
 This QC operation can be switched off via yaml config file sup[plied at run time (see belpW.
 Also whether a single of paired comparison is required is also specified via the yaml config file.
    - Bed file output for cnv calls (currently using that outputted by cnvkit)
    - Coverage file (exoncoverage) as outputted by kch/DX pipelines
+   - CNVkit output files (in bed format; see cnvkit manual for details of bed conversion)
-3. A yaml file for custom run configuration parameters (see yaml file configuration below)
+3. A yaml file for custom run configuration parameters (see yaml file configuration below).
+This contains options to run with paired or unpaired inputs if optional (see above)
 4. `Samplesheet.csv` detailing input files including PATHS (see below for details).

 ## Yaml configuration file